MenoNotes

 Available MenoNotes

-- Vaginal Dryness: The genitourinary syndrome of menopause (GSM) includes bothersome vaginal, vulvar, and urinary symptoms that can affect quality of life, sexual satisfaction, and even your relationship with your partner.
+• Genitourinary Syndrome of Menopause: The genitourinary syndrome of menopause (GSM) includes bothersome vaginal, vulvar (lips of the vagina), and urinary symptoms that can affect quality of life, sexual satisfaction, and even your relationship with your partner.
 Unlike hot flashes, which typically improve with time, GSM usually worsens over time without treatment.

-- Deciding About Hormone Therapy Use: Many women experience hot flashes, vaginal dryness, and other physical changes with menopause.
+• Deciding About Hormone Therapy Use: Many women experience hot flashes, vaginal dryness, and other physical changes with menopause.
 For some women, the symptoms are mild and do not require any treatment.
 For others, symptoms are moderate or severe and interfere with daily activities.
+Hot flashes improve with time, but some women have bothersome hot flashes for many years.
 Menopause symptoms often improve with lifestyle changes and nonprescription remedies, but prescription therapies also are available, if needed.
-Deciding about whether to use hormone therapy is based on the severity of your symptoms, your personal and family health history, and your own beliefs about menopause treatments.
+Government-approved treatments for bothersome hot flashes include hormone therapy (HT) containing estrogen, as well as two nonhormone medications (paroxetine and fezolinetant).

 Videos and Podcasts